Elle Muelle de Ecuasal Surf Stats

 All swells

-This image shows the variation of swells directed at Elle Muelle de Ecuasal through an average February, based on 2664 NWW3 model predictions since 2007 (values every 3 hours).
-The wave model does not forecast wind and surf right at the coastline so we have chosen the most applicable grid node based on what we know about Elle Muelle de Ecuasal.
+The graph describes the combination of swells directed at Elle Muelle de Ecuasal through an average July and is based upon 2976 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the coastline so we have chosen the optimum grid node based on what we know about Elle Muelle de Ecuasal.
 In this particular case the best grid node is 27 km away (17 miles).
-The rose diagram illustrates the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing without direction information.
-Five colours illustrate increasing wave sizes.
-Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
-These occurred only 13% of the time.
-Green and yellow show increasing swell sizes and red illustrates the biggest swells, greater than >3m (>10ft).
-In each graph, the area of any colour is proportional to how frequently that size swell occurs.
-The diagram suggests that the most common swell direction, shown by the biggest spokes, was SW (which was the same as the prevailing wind direction).
-Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Elle Muelle de Ecuasal and out to sea.
-We combine these with the no surf category of the bar chart.
-To simplify things we don't show these in the rose graph.
-Because wind determines whether or not waves are good for surfing at Elle Muelle de Ecuasal, you can select a similar diagram that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
-In a typical February, swells large enough to cause clean enough to surf waves at Elle Muelle de Ecuasal run for about 87% of the time.
+The rose diagram describes the distribution of swell sizes and directions, while the graph at the bottom shows the same thing but lacks direction information.
+Five colours represent increasing wave sizes.
+Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
+These occurred only 0% of the time.
+Green and yellow represent increasing swell sizes and red shows highest swells greater than >3m (>10ft).
+In each graph, the area of any colour is proportional to how commonly that size swell happens.
+The diagram implies that the prevailing swell direction, shown by the biggest spokes, was SSW, whereas the the dominant wind blows from the SW.
+Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from Elle Muelle de Ecuasal and offshore.
+We group these with the no surf category of the bar chart.
+To avoid confusion we don't show these in the rose plot.
+Because wind determines whether or not waves are good for surfing at Elle Muelle de Ecuasal, you can view an alternative image that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
+In a typical July, swells large enough to cause clean enough to surf waves at Elle Muelle de Ecuasal run for about 100% of the time.